 -swim shorts (above the knee)

 -hair tie (to tie long hair back)

--a bag to put all of your swimming things in
+-a named bag to put all of your swimming things in

-Our project for this half term was Ancient Egyptians.
+Our project for this half term is Ancient Egyptians.

-We engaged in lots of exciting and fun learning activities.
-Here is what we learned:
+We will engage in lots of exciting and fun learning activities.
+Here is what we intend to cover:

 -creating a timeline of significant events

 -discover and evaluate the objects inside Tutankhamen's tomb

 -investigate the process of mummification